xulihang/BasicCAT-website/_posts/2022-12-18-manga-translator.md

 ImageTrans is an image translation software which supports all kinds of images.
 We can use it as a manga translator, as well.

-Here are the steps to translate manga Images.
+Here are the steps to translate manga images.

 1. Put all the images in a folder.
 2. Open Imagetrans and create a new project.
 You can configure the language pair of the project, like Japanese to English.